R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/troubleshoot.md

 Masterserver needs to be able to contact your gameserver though that same port.

+#### Another program is using the port

+Sometimes another program listens to the same tcp port as Northstar.

+You can check if that's the case by running `netstat -a -b` using CMD as admin

+As two programs cannot listen to the same port and IP at the same time, changing the TCP listen port can sometimes solve the problem.

 ## If a scan on your external IP isn't successfull

 #### Windows Firewall is blocking tcp ports